augle-me/developer-docs/apps/design/direct-apps.md

  - **Augle and Community Primeter**
  - **General**

-You can use  all three distribution channels or combination of three to increase your app user reach.
-And The app you are developing also determines what type of distribution channel you have to choose.
+you can use all three distribution channels or combination of three to increase your app user reach.
+Moreover, the app you are developing also determines what type of distribution channel you have to choose.

-**Google Place:** Using this distribution channel you can serve your app to the Google place Id.
+**Google Place:** Using this distribution channel, you can serve your app to the Google place Id.
 You have a provision of adding maximum of 10 Google Place Id to you app.
-But make sure you don't usually have apps at 2 different places.
-If you thing that your app chan serve the purpose that the place id they you can go a head and add them.
+However, make sure you do not usually have apps at two different places.
+If you thing that your app can serve the purpose that the place id they you can go ahead and add them.
 [Read Mpre]()

 **Augle and Community perimeter:** Augle team will create few perimeters with can't have owner, like non private, non business perimeters where no one can be a legal in charge except Govt.
-And there are few perimeters which are created by the community and maintained by the community.
-Direct apps can be served to this locations when developer use this distribution channel.
+In addition, there are few perimeters, which were created by the community.
+Direct apps can served to these locations when developer use this distribution channel.
 You have a provision of adding maximum of 10 Augle or Community perimeters.
 [Read Mpre]()

 **General:** In case your app doesn't belongs to specific location and it belongs to specific types of locations then can using General Distribution Channel to increase you app reach count.

 To know about the Augle Perimeter detection and priorities of perimeter [see this]()